Bypass navigation bar

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Renewable/Sustainable Energy emphasizes hands-on skills, with a solid foundation of theory backing up time in Eastfield College’s state-of-the-art technical labs.
+Courses emphasize hands-on skills to back up theory, with plenty of time in Eastfield College’s state-of-the-art technical labs.

 The program also provides student volunteers for work projects for the nonprofit organization 1house at a time, a program that helps low-income homeowners reduce utility costs by providing free installation of solar photovoltaic systems and renewable energy technologies.
 The program, under the more comprehensive umbrella of A Nurtured World, is committed to social service in a way that reduces recipients’ environmental footprint while allowing them to save money and improve their quality of life.
 Volunteer labor and in-kind donations support the organization’s work events.

-Our Renewable/Sustainable Energy faculty members not only have advanced degrees but also have real-world experience in their technical fields, which makes them able to relate to the challenges you face at work.
+Renewable/Sustainable Energy faculty members have advanced degrees and professional experience in their technical fields, so they can relate to the challenges you face at work.
 Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Renewable/Sustainable Energy faculty.